Overview

 An abscess can cause a fever and a throbbing pain in nearby teeth.
 It can also cause long-term damage to your teeth and gums.
 The teeth may get loose and fall out.
 The infection can spread to another part of your body.

-In most cases, your dentist will give you antibiotics to stop the infection.
-He or she may need to cut open (lance) the abscess so that the infection can drain.
+Your dentist will drain the pus and clean the area.
+You may also get antibiotics if the infection is spreading or you have a fever.
 This should relieve your pain.
 You may also need more dental treatment, such as tooth removal or oral surgery to fix bone damage caused by the abscess.

 How can you care for yourself at home?